Carbon Offsets Round 2?

 There is no reference at all in the Consultation Document to the lessons learned during the 30 years of Carbon Offsets Round 1.
 We hope that this micro-website can help ensure that those 30 years of experience are recognized, explored, and incorporated as a critical element of advancing climate change mitigation goals through any expansion of voluntary carbon markets.

-The Climatographers are happy to engage with interested parties with regard to anything covered in this micro-website, or the extensive resources available in the Climate Web.
+The Climatographers are happy to engage with interested parties with regard to anything covered in this Climate Site, or the extensive resources available in the Climate Web.